GeoNode/documentation/devel/workshops/index.rst

 **Permissions logic (set_default)**

 Let's add a method that will be used to set the default permissions on the Geocollections.
-We can add this logic to the Geocollection model but could also be a generic Mixin similar to how it is implemented in GeoNode.
+We can add this logic to the Geocollection model but could also be a generic Mix-in similar to how it is implemented in GeoNode.

 .. code-block:: shell